 - The court is limiting the numbers of non-employees in the building to 20 people.

 - Eugene Municipal Court has virtual public viewing on-site for both virtual and in person court appearances.
 To observe court sessions, please check in at 1102 Lincoln St.

 - Everyone will wear a face covering in public spaces and in secured areas.

-- Everyone will be asked a set of health questions prior to entry at the front door (no temperatures will be taken at the front door).
+- Everyone will be asked a set of health questions prior to entry at the front door.

 - Defendants coming to be fingerprinted will be temperature checked prior to fingerprinting.